A Catalog of “AI” Art Analogies

 Since deep neural networks are hard-to-interpret mathematical functions, discussions and debate over “AI” art is partly expressed in analogies.
 Analogies are useful: they help us identify how the new thing might end up being similar to old things.
-The ability to think with analogies may be the key to how humans have been able to collectively create entirely new things.
+The ability to think with analogies may even be key to ingenuity.
 But they hide differences.
-All are useful in some ways, misleading in others.
+Each analogy are useful in some ways, misleading in others.

 The choice of analogy may reflect the speaker’s agenda.
-Those of us who compare it to photography emphasize its similarity to previous artistic technologies and movements that came to be accepted, but this has the danger of downplaying impacts on real peoples’ careers.
-People that say it’s just direct copying argue that there’s no value whatsoever in “AI” art.
-Analogies sometimes serve as footsoldiers in the rhetorical battleground of social media.
+Those of us who compare “AI” Art to photography emphasize its similarity to previous artistic technologies that seemed to automate art but came to be widely accepted.
+But the photography analogy downplays the impact on real peoples’ careers.
+On the other hand, people that say it’s just direct copying argue that there’s no value whatsoever in “AI” art.
+At times, analogies serve as footsoldiers in a rhetorical battleground.

-In this post, I catalogue a few of the analogies for “AI” art and how they are useful analogies and how they’re misleading.
+In this post, I catalogue a few of the analogies for “AI” art, how they are useful, and how they’re misleading.
 My previous blog post delved into a few of these precedents in far more depth; read that post for a deeper analysis.

 Photography

-How It’s Useful: Some of the most naive criticisms of “AI” art (“you just pushed a button!” “the machine did all the work!” “this will replace artists”) were things that people said (and sometimes still say) about photography.
-If your criticism of “AI” is also something that people could (and have) said about photography, then maybe it’s a naive criticism.
+How It’s Useful: Some of the most naive criticisms of “AI” art (“you just pushed a button!” “the machine did all the work!” “this will replace artists”) were things that people said about photography.
+If your criticism of “AI” is also something that people could say about photography, then maybe it’s a naive criticism.

 The Subtext: “AI” art is another tool for art, we just don’t appreciate it yet.
 It will become an accepted, essential tool in our society, just as photography did.

-How It’s Misleading: Disregards the role of training data, including the ethics of where the data came from and how data biases affects the outputs.
+How It’s Misleading: Dismisses short-term impacts.
+Disregards the role of training data, including the ethics of where the data came from and how data biases affects the outputs.

 Conceptual Art